Titas Ekti Nadir Naam (novel)

 Titas Ekti Nadir Naam (lit.
 'A river called Titas') is a novel by the Bengali author Adwaita Mallabarman.
 Completed in 1950, it was first serialized in the literary magazine Mohammadi and published posthumously as a book in 1956.
-The story follows the Malo fishing community of the Titas River, to which Adwaita belonged, as they are uprooted in the aftermath of the partition of India.
+The story follows the Malo fishing community (Jhalo Malo) of the Titas River, to which Adwaita belonged, as they are uprooted in the aftermath of the partition of India.
 Widely regarded as a classic, it was later adapted into a 1973 film by Ritwik Ghatak.

 History

 In 1950, the novel was first serialized in The Mohammadi, a monthly literary magazine.
 After several chapters were published, Adwaita lost the original manuscript.
 At the request of friends and readers, he rewrote most of it while suffering from tuberculosis.
 Admitted to Kanchrapara Hospital, he entrusted the manuscript to his friends.
 He died in 1951.
 The novel was published posthumously in 1956, five years after his death.

 Synopsis

 The novel is divided into 4 parts and each part has 2 sub-parts.
 That is, the novel is spread over a total of 8 parts.